-Pete still had some things he wanted to do and didn't think he'd have time to walk down the true "trail" to the observation point of the falls so I grabbed Kafka and took off to see another viewpoint.
+He still had some things he wanted to do and didn't think he'd have time to walk down the true "trail" to the observation point of the falls so I grabbed Kafka and took off to see another viewpoint.

 Even without the falls he was surely missing out because as soon as you walk around the corner and out of the trees, the view is magnificent.
 And it really is a five minute "trail."